WASTE HEAT RECOVERY FROM ENGINES

 Wastewater treatment plant – Alcoy (Spain)

-Installation of a Rank® HTC1 equipment in the wastewater treatment plant (WWTP) of Alcoy (Spain).
-The machine uses the waste heat from the cogeneration engines, producing clean electric power and heat to improve the performance of the anaerobic digesters.
+A Rank® HTC1 system is installed in the wastewater treatment plant (WWTP) of Alcoy (Spain).
+The unit uses the waste heat from the cogeneration engines, producing clean electric power and heat to improve the performance of the anaerobic digesters.

 The wastewater treatment plant